Temuco Maquehue Airport

 Maquehue Airport (Aeropuerto Maquehue) is an airport 5 km southwest of Temuco, a city in the La Araucanía Region of Chile.

 Runway 06 has a 150 m displaced threshold.
 The Temuco non-directional beacon (Ident: TCO) is 1.0 nmi east of the airport.

-This airport is now closed to the public and commercial flights have been relocated to La Araucanía International Airport.
+This airport is closed to the public in 2014, and commercial flights have been relocated to La Araucanía International Airport.